c4v4/cavlib/README.md

 Feel free to contact me for anything—whether you like or dislike something, have suggestions or critiques, or if you'd like to do something similar to a thing that you found here and want to know more about how it works.

+## Style Summary
+Here's an unsorted list of principles I try to follow:

+- Refactor-oriented programming: If an abstraction doesn't quite fit its purpose, feel free to change, remove, split, merge, or do whatever it takes to fix it, even if it means a refactor lasting days.
+Minor inconveniences add up, so it's better to deal with them now than later when it will be much more painful.
+The simplest example of this approach translates into the following point.

+- If you remember the name of a function wrong, rename it with the wrong name.
+This usually converges into a small set of names (usually one) that are equally reasonable to you.
+The main benefits are that the names become meaningful, and often, you don't have to remember the name but just think, "How would I name it?" and it works.

+- User code: (my code in other repositories that depend on this one) should be  **simple and clear&#8482;**.
+What this means changes over time with my personal opinion and taste, but at the time of this writing, it can be summarized as:
+    - Avoid direct allocations (use library code for that).
+    - Put asserts everywhere (both comptime and runtime).
+    - Debug vs Release build: provide a version able to detected an fail on errors
+    - Be explicit with functions (nodiscard, noexcept, const, ...).
+    - Prefer objects with full public members.
+    - Use default-constructible aggregate objects.
+    - Defer all complexities to library code (e.g., allocations, template metaprogramming shenanigans, nifty abstractions, etc.).
+    - User code shoud be understood at a high level by C programmes that never learnt C++ idioms.
+    - Feel free to ignore any of the previous rules if you have a valid reason

+- Library code: This repository should contain library code.
+Library code is free to do whatever hideous things are necessary to expose a useful, clean, and performant abstraction.

 ## Todos:
 - I need to start writing unit tests systematically.
 Currently, all the components have been used at a certain point in time in one or more projects, but this is far to consider them bug-free.
 - The documentation is pretty much non-existent.
 For many meta-functions or simple utilities it is not a problem (since they are small enough to be self-explanatory).
 For larger components I need to add, at the very least, a form of contract.